-Question: Can my alimony payments be reduced or terminated if my ex is living with someone
+In Florida can my alimony payments be reduced or terminated if my ex is living with someone?

 The short answer is maybe.
 The key is whether a supportive relationship exists between your ex and the person they are living with.
 If you are trying to reduce or terminate alimony, the burden of proving this situation is on you – the person paying the alimony.